As well as core benefits of union membership there's a range of discounts and services at preferential rates through

 BECTU's customised stakeholder pension provided by Aviva is now closed to new members.
 More than 100 companies have chosen our scheme to provide for their workers; in some cases BECTU has been able to negotiate an employer's contribution to the individual's stakeholder plan.
 Current members who would like more information about the scheme should contact Berkeley Burke or telephone 0845 634 2010.

 Members who have to identify themselves regularly (eg when working in public places with special emphasis on newsgathering and current affairs coverage) can apply via BECTU for a press pass issued by the UK Press Card Authority.
 This service is only available to BECTU members.
-Contact organising official Teresa Debrou, quoting your membership number, for more information.
+Contact Kash Cheeta, quoting your membership number, for more information.
 The pass, which is recognised by the Association of Chief Police Officers, is valid for two years and is renewable.
 Please note that passes can take two weeks to process once the application is submitted.

 This provides an independent, dated registration of members' works which could be useful evidence in discussions or disputes about rights.
 More information here.

-BECTU's Tax Guide for Freelances explains Schedule D and PAYE tax status.
+BECTU's Tax Guide for Freelancers explains Schedule D and PAYE tax status.
 It includes the list of occupations accepted by Her Majesty's Revenue and Customs as qualifying for Schedule D treatment.

 BECTU has long and detailed experience of freelance tax issues.
 The union cannot act as accountants but has a track record of discussions and negotiation with HMRC on Schedule D and National Insurance status.